Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Big-Theta (Θ)</h3></code>

 <p>
 Theta notation, often denoted as Θ (pronounced "Big Theta"), is a mathematical notation used in computer science and mathematics to describe the lower and upper bound of the time complexity of an algorithm or the growth rate of a function.
 In the context of time complexity, it characterizes the average-case scenario, representing the average amount of time required for an algorithm to execute a specified number of instructions.
 Theta notation is frequently referred to as the "comman" scenario.
 Theta notation is much more common to be discussed in comparison to Omega notation.
+For this reason, even though it is a significant factor, it will commonly not be prioritized by programmers and developers.
 </p>